Recovery From Mental Illness:

 Apart from making the information available via the website, to try and help others to recover, I also emailed all of my recovery information to mental illness research institutions (in the USA, UK and Australia), mental illness online support websites, mental illness support groups and mental health services etc and after around 6 months I checked clinical trial registers and options for recovery from psychotic mental illness and there was no mention of it.

 As my information didn’t seem to be going anywhere and I had never tried the information on anyone else but myself, I thought that I had better make sure that my information actually worked on others and I gave the information to quite a few people in Facebook mental illness support groups.
-People were selected if they exhibited symptoms similar to mine when I was suffering (depression, low motivation, self isolation, internal suffering, trouble with critical voices etc) and by diagnosis, most were suffering badly, most with suicidal thoughts and suicidal ideation etc or people who were taking very little or no medication.
-And out of all that tried the information and were suffering from psychotic mental illness and who stayed on Facebook, as far as I could tell, all recovered.
+People were selected if they exhibited symptoms similar to mine when I was suffering (depression, low motivation, self isolation, internal suffering, trouble with critical voices etc) and by diagnosis and also people who were taking very little or no medication, most were suffering badly, most with suicidal thoughts and suicidal ideation etc. And out of all that tried the information and were suffering from psychotic mental illness and who stayed on Facebook, as far as I could tell, all recovered.

 If you give the information a try and recover, please tell your doctor or others in the medical community and pass the information on to them and help to accelerate an end to not only the suffering of mental illness but also to the high suicide rate for people suffering from mental illness when they could be getting well.